booleanapp/docs/pages/apiv1/v1_introduction.md

 ```

 - HTTP is not supported.
 Only HTTPS.
-- The context for all resources in this endpoint is the project indentified by authentication key.
+- The context for all resources in this endpoint is the survey indentified by authentication key.

 ## General requirements